 The Cannon Knitting Mills looms over Beasley Park: at 110,000 square feet of the richest urban industrial space in Hamilton, the complex of five adjoined brick buildings is poised to be a game-changer in the city’s already-rapid downtown renaissance.
 With portions dating to the 1850s, the complex stands as a monument to Hamilton’s urban-architectural grace of a rich industrial heritage.
 DPAI is proud to be leading the ongoing development strategies for this pivotal project.

-Dpai worked closely with Council, senior staff, the heritage committee and the legal department to arrive at a design that best serves the community and satisfies the client.
+DPAI has worked with Hamilton’s City Council, staff, and respective to arrive at a design that best serves the community and satisfies the client.

 This retirement residence presents an opportunity to retrofit an existing suburban structure to provide a desirable use in a suburban setting.
 An existing 2-storey L-shaped commercial strip is proposed to be renovated, and to receive an addition of a third wing to facilitate the expansion of an existing 16-unit retirement home to 100 units.
 To facilitate this expansion, the existing ground floor commercial units will be converted to residential suites, the existing second floor apartments will be re-designed to suit the retirement home’s needs, and a two-storey south wing will be constructed along York Rd.